Cognitive Psychology and Emotions in User Interface Design

 According to Wolfgang Kohler, one of the authors of Gestalt theory, all organic processes tend to evolve to a state of equilibrium.

-The human brain leans towards a state of minimal energy utilization through the process of simplification of perception.
-Therefore, with a complex shape or set of ambiguous elements in sight, he chooses to interpret it in the simplest possible way.
-Like soap bubbles, which initially take different shapes, but tend to turn into perfect circular spheres because that is their minimum energy state.
+The human brain leans towards a state of minimal energy utilisation by simplifying how it perceives things.
+So, when the human brain sees something complicated or unclear, it tries to understand it in the simplest way.
+This is like soap bubbles that start with different shapes but become round spheres because that is their minimum energy state.
 This law is called Prägnanz.

 Types of Gestalt principles

-• Figure-ground: The brain distinguishes between the objects it considers to be in the foreground and the background of the image.
+The brain distinguishes between the objects it considers to be in the foreground and the background of the image.
+UX designers need to make sure that elements in the foreground and background are easily recognizable and distinguished to limit cognitive load.

-• Similarity: Objects that look similar to one another are grouped together, and perceived as a pattern, regardless of their proximity to each other.
-It can be based on shape, size, color.
+Objects that look similar to one another are grouped together, and perceived as a pattern, regardless of their proximity to each other.
+It can be based on shape, size, and colour.

-• Closure – The brain is able to see a complete shape by filling in the missing information.
+The brain is able to perceive a complete shape even if some parts are missing or unclear.

 Knowing the principles of the visual perception phenomenon, you can easily improve your visual design on web or mobile devices to include smooth and natural interaction, providing a familiar feeling with the page and guiding the user smoothly towards the expected actions.